Sanket-Upreti/music-Player/README.md

 # flex-your-songs: A Music-Player
-A Music player created using C# and its UI "WinForm".
+A Music player created using C# and its UI using "WinForm".

-This is just one of the project I practiced while I was learning C#.
+C# practice project.